uberspot/WindowsImageCapturing/README.md

 ##License

-This work is licensed under a [http://creativecommons.org/licenses/by/3.0/deed.en_US](Creative Commons Attribution 3.0 Unported License)
+This work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/deed.en_US)